Amy Cooper

 Music Therapist - Master of Music Therapy

-Amy completed her Master of Music Therapy at the University of Queensland in 2011 and is registered with the Australian Music Therapy Association.
-As a trained singer with a heart for making music accessible to all, Amy was driven to pursue a career in music therapy soon after she completed her Bachelor of Music in Classical Voice.
-Her clinical work, informed by the latest research in arts and health literature, post-ableist and lived experience music therapy frameworks, and social prescribing frameworks.
+Amy has a Master of Music Therapy from the University of Queensland and is registered with the Australian Music Therapy Association.
+Her clinical work is informed by the latest research in trauma-informed care, post-ableist music therapy, and social prescribing frameworks.
 She has worked in primary care, special education, aged care, and therapy hubs in the community.
-Amy actively supports her patients as they strive to manage their health and enhance their quality of life.
+Amy actively supports her patients with and through music as they strive to manage their health and enhance their quality of life.

+Amy is the Clinical Manager of the innovative SongLife Connections family group music therapy program, supporting families in the early months of life with their new baby.
 Amy is an experienced group facilitator and she is passionate about using music to enhance and shape social relationships and strengthen family bonds.
-Amy is the Clinical Manager of the innovative SongLife Connections family group music therapy program, supporting families in the early months of life with their new baby.
-For the families, becoming familiar with their own voice and using music with ease can transform their experience as parents.
+For the families, becoming familiar with their own voices and using music with ease can transform their experience as parents.